hltcoe/sandle/README.md

 ## Setup

-To run Sandle for the first time, you must configure the API keys that the application will accept.
-To do so, create a file called `authorized-users.txt` in this directory and add the accepted API keys to it, one key per line.
-API keys must use the base 64 alphabet.
-If you are not exposing your Sandle instance to the internet, you may wish to use a simple API key like "test" or your system username.

-Then, to build and run SANDLE using Docker Compose, do:
+To build and run SANDLE using Docker Compose, do:

 ```bash
 docker-compose up --build